fack2/RESS-Movies/README.md

 ## User Journey:

-The user should be able to search for a book by entering its authour's name into the input field.
+The user should be able to search for a movie by entering the name into the input field.

-When the user clicks on the search icon, it should bring out all the books written by the specified author and if there are any movies based on the book it should return them too.
+When the user clicks on the search icon, it should bring out the movie and if there are any books with the same name it should return them too.

 ## Sketch